konveyor/enhancements/enhancements/testing/high-level-summary.md

 ## Proposal

 I propose we make this a phased approach.
-The first phase will be building upon te existing work done by Shveta and Mayaan (see Alternatives section) to establish a test suite which provides full API test coverage.
+The first phase will be building upon the existing work done by Shveta and Mayaan (see Alternatives section) to establish a test suite which provides full API test coverage.
 I propose we write this test suite in Golang so that all API contributors can provide tests for features they contribute.
 As we build out the test suite for phase 1 we